 US Educational Advising Center

-In May 2001, the US Embassy’s Public Affairs Section launched the USEAC in order to provide more comprehensive services to serious Zimbabwean students seeking to further their education in the United States.
+In May 2001, the US Embassy’s Public Diplomacy section launched the USEAC in order to provide more comprehensive services to serious Zimbabwean students seeking to further their education in the United States.
 The USEAC is a membership-based center that works closely and personally with its members to ensure that they are successful in identifying appropriate colleges and universities, completing the application requirements for those universities and financing their education.